web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/hmr.md

 :::tip HMR Principle

-1. The browser establishes a WebSocket connection with the development server for real-time communication.
+1. The browser establishes a WebSocket connection with the dev server for real-time communication.
-2. Whenever the development server finishes recompiling, it sends a notification to the browser via the WebSocket.
-The browser then sends a `hot-update.xxx` request to the development server to load the newly compiled module.
+2. Whenever the dev server finishes recompiling, it sends a notification to the browser via the WebSocket.
+The browser then sends a `hot-update.xxx` request to the dev server to load the newly compiled module.
 3. After receiving the new module, if it is a React project, React Refresh, an official React tool, is used to update React components.
 Other frameworks have similar tools.

 :::